pkorus/multiscale-prnu/readme.md

 ---------|------------
 `fuseAdaptWnd` | Chooses the smallest reliable analysis window for every location in the image; analogous to `detectForgeryPRNUAdaptiveWnd`
-`fuseCRF` | Fuses all candidate maps based on a conditional random field with adaptive neighborhood interactions
+`fuseCRF` | Fuses all candidate maps based on a conditional random field with adaptive neighborhood interactions `fuseCRFIsing` | Fuses all candidate maps based on a conditional random field with adaptive neighborhood interactions (alternative version with standard Ising potentials)

 For more information about these algorithms, please refer to the papers referenced above.

 The `fuseCRF` function can also be used for:
 - final decision in a standard single-scale scenario; adoption of neighborhood interactions and exploitation of image content can furher improve localization performance.
-- tampering map fusion in a multi-modal analysis scenario; in such scenario, remember to set threshold drift strength to zero.
+- tampering map fusion in a multi-modal analysis scenario; in this case, the threshold drift should be set to zero.

 ## Where do I go from here?
 Supplementary datasets.